Chicken Soup: What’s New in the Field of Cartilage Repair?

 In the past, there were several major techniques to repair the injured cartilage.
 These included shaving it away, microfracturing it to elicit a healing blood clot, injecting cartilage cells under a new flap of periosteum or bone tissue, or using plugs of cartilage and bone either from another part of the joint or from a donor.
 Today, matrices of collagen patches and other materials are being used to hold cells and growth factors onto the site of cartilage injuries.
 Our preferred technique involves using a paste of cartilage and bone packed into the defect in the cartilage, after it is super microfractured or morselized into a fresh fracture.

 Each of these techniques has demonstrated some success, but none have been perfect.
 All take too much time to heal and some involve expensive implants.
 To make them better, injections of accelerants were developed.

 Growth factors from platelets (PRP), bone marrow (BMAC), and fat are being concentrated in various tabletop devices in the operating room.
-All contain factors that both promote growth and attract progenitor cells (formerly called stem cells) to the site of injury.
-The name “stem” is being discouraged, as it is not clear if these reparative cells can truly differentiate into multiple tissue lineages.
-But even if they are not stem cells, they do produce additional factors that drive healing.
+All contain factors that both promote growth and attract stem-cell-derived progenitor cells to the site of injury that produce additional factors that drive healing.